jerrykrinock/ScriptView/ReadMe.markdown

 * Replace the demo code at the top of the script with your own code, leaving the *Resueaable Handlers* at the bottom.
 * Replace the script's description with your own description.
 * Rename the changed script to your desired name.

+* License

+This is all public domain.
+Have fun.